exercism/python/exercises/practice/scrabble-score/.approaches/introduction.md

 ## Approach: Using two sequences

-Using two sequences is an approach, it is fast.
+Using two sequences is an approach, it removes the need of using a nested data structure or a dictonary.
 Although the reason you might not want to do this is that it is hard to read.

 ```python